 We will provide a detailed overview of the Fundamentals of Aquatic Ecology, Monitoring and Assessment Design, the Ohio Water Quality Standards (WQS), the development of numeric biocriteria and their usage.
 Participants will learn about the origins and components of the QHEI as a habitat assessment tool in the afternoon classroom session.
 An overview of the Ohio Credible Data Program and instructions about how to obtain Level 3 QDC status are also included.

 This is the field training day for QHEI, which includes a Level 2 QHEI test at the last site.

-Day 3 includes in-field instruction for fish sampling at a wading and a boatable site.
-Trainees will be instructed in Ohio EPA methods for electrofishing including gear operation and safety.
+We will provide in-field instruction for fish sampling at a wadeable and a boatable site.
+Participants will be instructed in Ohio EPA methods for electrofishing, including gear operation and safety.
 There is an option for QDC applicants to become certified in the wadeable methods only.

-Trainees should be proficient in the identification of Ohio fish to species and be familiar with fish sampling techniques, including electrofishing.
+Participants should be proficient in the identification of Ohio fish to species level and be familiar with fish sampling techniques, including electrofishing.
 The Ohio EPA methods manual can be found by clicking here, and will also be provided as part of the training materials.

-This course satisfies Ohio EPA training requirements and provdes participants with the knowledge needed to complete the required post-training testing for Level 3 fish community biology which consists of sampling the required number and types of sites for fish and QHEI (contact Ohio EPA for more information on additional site requirements).
-MBI will grade the submission of each trainee per Ohio EPA specifications and provide the results to Ohio EPA.
-Trainees will be informed about their test results and with a passing grade they can then apply to Ohio EPA for Level 3 QDC status.
-For the latest Ohio EPA requirements please visit the Credible Data website: https://www.epa.ohio.gov/dsw/credibledata/index.
+This course satisfies Ohio EPA training requirements and provdes participants with the knowledge needed to complete the required post-training testing for the Level 3 Fish Community Biology specialty, which consists of sampling the required number and types of sites for fish and QHEI (contact Ohio EPA for more information about site requirements).
+Ohio EPA will inform participants about their test results directly.
+If a passing score is received, a participant can then apply to Ohio EPA for Level 3 QDC Status.
+For the latest Ohio Credible Data Program requirements, visit the Ohio EPA website by clicking here.